-This is a junior level course exploring 3D art forms.
-Previous instruction in visual arts (Studio Art 9 or 10, or Art Metal 10) is recommended but not required.
+This is an intermediate level course exploring 3D art forms.
+Previous instruction in visual arts (Studio Art 10 or 11, Studio Arts 3D 10), particularly working with clay modeling, is highly recommended and beneficial.
 Students may work with materials such as clay, paper, wire, metal and/or plastic to create functional pottery and art sculpture.
 Research on three-dimensional art forms, art in public places, influential artists, and sculpture techniques will also be included.
-As a studio course, regular and punctual attendance both online and in-studio is expected so students can receive instruction and keep up with project deadlines and course requirements.
-Lessons and learning resources will be posted on Microsoft Teams weekly channels; therefore, students will need to check class team posts regularly.
-Students will be attending along with others enrolled in Sr levels of Studio Art 3D.
+As a studio course, regular and punctual attendance in-studio is expected so students can receive instruction and keep up with project deadlines and course requirements.
+Lessons and learning resource will also be posted on MS Teams; therefore, students will need to check class team channels regularly.
+Students will be attending along with others enrolled in Jr and Sr levels of Studio Art 3D.